Ciampitti-Lab/AVYield/README.md

 - [x] Fix, LOC, WATER_REGIME and COUNTY fields.
 - [x] Fix harvest_date unit.
 - [x] Figure site/loc acronyms: The location "code" is the 2-letter county abbreviation and "D" for dryland or "I" for irrigated for all crops.
 A "S" in wheat or corn is a soft test or a short season test and "C" and "O" are confectionary and oilseed respectively for sunflower.
-- [ ] Store only a fixed set of columns.
-Setup this columns in config.

 ### Front-end